 - 1. Exams will be taken as scheduled. - 2.
 Tardy students may not be allowed to take the exam at that time. - 3.
-The course facilitator or Program Coordinator must be notified by the student if unable to be present for an exam. - 4.
-A student ID or a picture ID is required to access the Innovations Lab. - 5.
-Personal items (e.g., phones, personal calculators, books, notes, etc.) must be placed in designated areas at the front or the back of the classroom or testing center during each exam. - 6.
+The course facilitator or Program Coordinator/Director of Nursing must be notified by the student if unable to be present for an exam. - 4.
+A student ID or a picture ID is required to access the Innovations and Instructional Assessment Labs. - 5.
+Personal items (e.g., phones, personal calculators, books, notes, watches, etc.) must be placed in designated areas at the front or the back of the classroom or testing center locker during each exam.
+In the event that faculty find prohibited personal items in the testing area, the student will be escorted out of the examination area, and will be given a grade of zero on the exam. - 6.
 No talking is permitted in the testing area or hallway adjacent to the testing area. - 7.
 Courtesy is expected before, during, and after the exam to avoid disturbing other test takers. - 8.
 If questions arise during a test, the student will raise a hand and wait for the instructor to approach.
 Questions will be written down by the student and answered in writing by the instructor or the pair will exit the testing area to discuss complex questions. - 9.
 Students may only use computer calculators for exams. - 10.
-All written work including scratch paper must be returned to the instructor before leaving the testing area.
+Students will use only materials provided by the college for written work during an exam.